shreypatel444/Git/README.md

 # Git
 For learning Git and GitHub
 <br>
-This is a Git and GitHub learning...
+This is a Git and GitHub learning!